 Overall, Playworks expects to provide safe and healthy recess and playtime to 125,000 students at 300 low-income schools across 27 cities across the United States over the next three years.

-The Robert Wood Johnson Foundation, the nation’s largest foundation dedicated soley to health, sees the playground and schools in general as underutilized opportunities to influence the health and well-being of low-income and minority kids.
+The Robert Wood Johnson Foundation, the nation’s largest foundation dedicated solely to health, sees the playground and schools in general as underutilized opportunities to influence the health and well-being of low-income and minority kids.
 Numerous studies show that play is essential to a child’s emotional, social and physical development.
 Research published earlier this year by Columbia University’s Albert Einstein School of Medicine discovered that students’ behavior and attention in the classroom improved significantly as a result of a safe and healthy recess.

 The model that will be used for this initiative was designed by Playworks, a national nonprofit organization that provides safe, healthy, inclusive play and physical activity to schools at recess and throughout the entire school day.
 Founded in 1996 and known for 13 years as Sports4Kids, Playworks is the only nonprofit organization in the country to send trained, full-time coaches to low-income, urban schools.
 The program currently runs in 10 cities: Baltimore, Boston, Los Angeles, Newark, New Orleans, Oakland, Portland, San Francisco, San Jose, and Washington, D.C.